 6. Be honest

-You must be able to prove your level, so don’t lie; during the interview (or most certainly at some point if you get the position) you may need to prove your knowledge.
+You must be able to prove your level, so don't lie.
+During your interview (or most certainly at some point if you get the position) you may need to prove your knowledge.
 Cheating on your résumé will discredit all of your skills.

 7. Select the languages you really speak.

-If you studied Italian in high school but are not able to get by in the language, it is needless to state unless you are applying to a position in Rome and want to show that you have some familiarity with the language.
+If you studied Italian in high school but can't get by in the language, it is pointless including it on your CV unless you are applying to a position in Rome and want to show that you have some familiarity with the language.